 Take a tour out into the Sahara desert and experience a night in a Bedouin tent or stay in a cave as featured in the first-star wars movie.

-A visit to the desert is a must when in Tunisia, you choose from the Sahara and Mehares deserts.
+A visit to the desert is a must when you choose from the Sahara and Mehares deserts in Tunisia.
 Stop off on route to the enchanting towns such as Douz for a look at the traditional Tunisian life.

 Visit the Phoenician ruins and Roman theatres as well as the villas and baths.
 Consider a trip to the ancient Carthage founded by the legendary Princess Elissa-Dido in the 8th century BC.
 There is not much left there but a must for lovers of archeology and history.